ZeppelinDesignLabs/Macchiato-Mini-Synth/README.md

 C:\Users\Yourname\Desktop\ avrdude -c usbtiny -p m644p -U flash:w:[filename].cpp.hex

-Be sure the [filename] argument exactly matches the name of the hex file we sent you.
+Be sure the [filename] argument exactly matches the name of the hex file you downloaded.
 AVRDUDE should erase the chip, read the new hex file, flash it to the chip, read it back off the chip, compare it to the original, and then announce that everything is OK and Thank you.
 Unplug the synth from the programmer.
 Turn it on, turn up the volume, and check out your new instrument!

 ## PROGRAMMING THE MACCHIATO